codacy/codacy-codesniffer/src/main/resources/docs/description/PHPCompatibility_MethodUse_ForbiddenToStringParameters.md

-As of PHP 5.3, the `__toString()` magic method can no longer be passed arguments.Sister-sniff to `PHPCompatibility.FunctionDeclarations.ForbiddenToStringParameters`.
+As of PHP 5.3, the `__toString()` magic method can no longer be passed arguments.
+Sister-sniff to `PHPCompatibility.
+FunctionDeclarations.
+ForbiddenToStringParameters`.

-PHP version 5.3
+PHP version 5.
+3